 There are many sensor nodes in the network, and it is important to identify an effective path between the source and destination nodes.
 The protocols typically employ route request messages to find the routes and route reply messages to connect the nodes.
 However, throughout the data forwarding process, the control messages heavily congest the network.
 The best path between the source and sink nodes is identified in this case using ACO technique.
-Pilot nodes are used to choose the prominent path, and these leader nodes are found based on the node's optimality resource restrictions, such as its balawalth coherence, reputational value, and energy leftover state.
+Pilot nodes are used to choose the prominent path, and these leader nodes are found based on the node's optimality resource restrictions, such as its bandwidth coherence, reputational value, and energy leftover state.
 Utilizing the ACO approach, the optimum path can be chosen to reduce network congestion.
-The overall energy difference is decreased by utilizing ORPS_ACO to choose the product with a good reputation and low amount of energy drain.
+The overall energy utilization of network routing is decreased by utilizing ORPS_ACO to choose the nodes with a good reputation and low amount of energy drain.

-igure 1.
-System Architecture of ORPS_ACO Method Plot codes (PN) like P, Q, and R, which are depicted in figure 1, are used by source node is to decrer data to the intended sink node "D" node.
-The best ideal pilot node is chose from mong the network's numerous leader nodes using restrictions such node reputational value, residing energy state and available bandwidth.
-The network may have in ltiple eader nodes.
-S-P-Q-R-D is chosen as the best, most optimal path for data transfer in this use.
-3.1 Pilot Nodes Detection through ACO:
+Fig 1.
+System Architecture of ORPS_ACO Method.

+Pilot Nodes (PN) like P, Q, and R, which are depicted in Fig 1, are used by source node "S" to deliver data to the intended sink node "D" node.
+The best ideal pilot node is chosen from among the network's numerous leader nodes using restrictions such node reputational value, residing energy state and available bandwidth.
+The network may have multiple leader nodes.
+S-P-Q-R-D is chosen as the best, most optimal path for data transfer in this case.

+Pilot Nodes Detection Through ACO